 - Provide a simple, expandable content build system that meets the needs of both artists and developers.

 Basics of the Content Pipeline

-Recognizing that DCC tools save content in many different file formats, the XNA Game Studio Content Pipeline enables you build art assets into your game automatically from the file formats in which they are maintained.
+Recognizing that DCC tools save content in many different file formats, the XNA Game Studio Express Content Pipeline lets you build art assets into your game automatically from whatever file formats they are being maintained in.
 Here's a high-level view of how it works.

-- If you have enough information about a DCC file format, you can write your own custom importer and processor for it using classes provided by the Content Pipeline class library (see How To: Write a Custom Importer and Processor).
+- If you have enough information about a DCC file format, you can write your own custom importer and processor for it using classes provided by the Content Pipeline class library (see Writing a Custom Importer).

-- When you include an art asset file in your XNA Game Studio game project, you use its Properties sheet to specify the appropriate importer and processor.
-Thereafter, when you press F5 to build your game, the proper importer and processor for each asset is invoked automatically.
-The asset is built into your game in a form that can be loaded at run time on Windows or the Xbox 360 by using ContentManager.Load.
+- When you include an art asset file in your XNA Game Studio Express game project, you use its Properties sheet to specify the importer and processor that is appropriate to it.
+Thereafter, when you press F5 to build your game, the proper importer and processor for each asset is automatically invoked, and the asset is built into your game in a form that can be loaded at run time on Windows or the Xbox 360 by using ContentManager.Load.